HomeHealthOfficial Black Health Matters Breast Cancer Screening Guide

 Biological Factors

 Black Americans are more susceptible to aggressive forms like triple-negative breast cancer, or TNBC.
 It seems many black women are also diagnosed very young, especially compared to other races or multiracial people.
-Even if caught early, many of these cancers have limited treatment options, which has affected death rates.
+Even if caught early, many of these cancers have limited treatment options, which have affected death rates.
 These findings highlight the need for more research and understanding of why other groups are not affected similarly.

 Types of Breast Cancer Screening

-The Monthly Self Breast Exam (BSE)
+The Monthly Breast Self Exam (BSE)

-The CDC, American Cancer Society, and non-profit organizations like the Breast Cancer Research Foundation agree that regular self breast exams are vital for early detection.
+The CDC, American Cancer Society, and non-profit organizations like the Breast Cancer Research Foundation agree that regular self-breast exams are vital for early detection.
 By performing them consistently and at roughly the same time each month, you’ll get to know their texture and overall feel.
 Then, it’s easier to sense if something feels off.
 You should always follow the suggested guidelines for BSEs, so you are more likely to feel a breast lump.
 Additional changes that you should look for include:

-• Swelling: This may affect only one breast or one area of a breast.
+• Swelling : This may affect only one breast or one area of a breast.
 It may even be located under the armpit near the lymph nodes.

-• Nipple Discharge: Not all breast cancer occurs with a lump.
+• Nipple Discharge : Not all breast cancer occurs with a lump.
 The only noticeable sign may be abnormal nipple discharge like ductal carcinoma.

-• Dimpling: If one area of the skin around your breast begins to look like an orange peel, it could be a sign of inflammatory breast cancer, or IBC.
+• Dimpling : If one area of the skin around your breast begins to look like an orange peel, it could be a sign of inflammatory breast cancer, or IBC.

-• Nipple Changes: Some changes are common and expected, like during pregnancy or breastfeeding.
+• Nipple Changes : Some changes are common and expected, like during pregnancy or breastfeeding.
 However, you should discuss any unexpected ones immediately, like redness or pain, flaking, or turning inward.

 All About Mammograms